 Our students include employees in both public and private social service agencies as well as those interested in these types of careers or in continuing on to a Ph.D.

 Prepare for a Varied and Changing Future

 The work you do on your internship and the closely related research project will prepare you for an administrative position in a non-profit or governmental organization.
 Various human service organizations dealing with families and children, the aged, crime and justice, community planning, housing, domestic violence and social policy research are targets for graduates of this master’s program.
 Because the degree is very general you must decide where to specialize with the internship and research project.
 The broad degree allows for changes in emphasis later in your career.

 The skills emphasized in this program include interpreting and analyzing social problems from a sociological perspective.
 You will learn analytical skills as well as grant writing and administration.
 The emphasis is on the analytical ability to assess problems and organizations in a broad societal context.

 The sociology program’s greatest strength is its faculty.
 The faculty members represent a variety of theoretical perspectives, areas of interest and professional experience.
 Some faculty members have worked in human service type positions and some have done considerable consulting and research for such agencies.
 There are faculty whose primary emphasis is at the macro-level and others whose emphasis is primarily at the micro-level.
 The sociology faculty members are also distinguished by their teaching and research.
 Faculty members have published a number of academic and professional texts as well as authored a variety of scholarly journal articles and conference papers.
 In addition, a number of faculty members have won teaching and curriculum awards.

 The Admissions Process

 You must be admitted by both our Graduate School and the Master in Sociology program (either the applied or thesis emphasis).
-Consult the Graduate School Admissions Instructions for complete details, including how to register online.
+Consult the Admissions Requirements for complete details for the Applied Emphasis or the Thesis Emphasis.

 Financial Aid for Graduate Students In Sociology